 Respiratory coupling control and ET-pathway control: Respiratory control refers to the ability of mitochondria to adjust $O_2$ flux in response to external control signals by engaging various mechanisms of control and regulation.
 Respiratory control is monitored in a mitochondrial preparation under conditions defined as respiratory states.
 When phosphorylation of ADP to ATP is stimulated or depressed, an increase or decrease is observed in electron transfer measured as $O_2$ flux in respiratory coupling states of intact mitochondria ('controlled states' in the classical terminology of bioenergetics).
 Alternatively, coupling of electron transfer with phosphorylation is disengaged by uncouplers.
 These protonophores are weak lipid-soluble acids which disrupt the barrier function of the mtIM and thus shortcircuit the protonmotive system, functioning like a clutch in a mechanical system.
-The corresponding coupling control state is characterized by a high $O_2$ flux without control by P" ('uncontrolled state').
+The corresponding coupling control state is characterized by a high $O_2$ flux without control by $P{\infty}$ ('uncontrolled state').

-ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (CHNO; 2[H] in Fig. 2C) and specific inhibitors, activating selected mitochondrial catabolic pathways, k (Fig. 2A).
+ET-pathway control states are obtained in mitochondrial preparations by depletion of endogenous substrates and addition to the mitochondrial respiration medium of fuel substrates (2[H] in Figure 3) and specific inhibitors, activating selected mitochondrial catabolic pathways, k, of electron transfer from the oxidation of fuel substrates to reduction of O2 (Figure 2A).
 Coupling control states and pathway control states are complementary, since mitochondrial preparations depend on an exogenous supply of pathway-specific fuel substrates and oxygen (Gnaiger 2014).

-Coupling: In mitochondrial electron transfer, vectorial transmembrane proton flux is coupled through the proton pumps CI, CIII and CIV to the catabolic flux of scalar reactions, collectively measured as O2 flux (Fig. 2).
+Coupling: In mitochondrial electron transfer, vectorial transmembrane proton flux is coupled through the redox proton pumps CI, CIII and CIV to the catabolic flux of scalar reactions, collectively measured as O2 flux (Figure 3).
 Thus mitochondria are elements of energy transformation.
-Energy cannot be lost or produced in any internal process (First Law of thermodynamics).
+Energy is a conserved quantity and cannot be lost or produced in any internal process (First Law of thermodynamics).
 Open and closed systems can gain or lose energy only by external fluxes-by exchange with the environment.
-Energy is a conserved quantity.
 Therefore, energy can neither be produced by mitochondria, nor is there any internal process without energy conservation.
-Exergy is defined as the 'free energy' with the potential to perform work.
-Coupling is the mechanistic linkage of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy that would be irreversibly lost or dissipated in an uncoupled process.
+Exergy is defined as the Gibbs energy ('free energy') with the potential to perform work under conditions of constant volume and pressure.
+Coupling is the interaction of an exergonic process (spontaneous, negative exergy change) with an endergonic process (positive exergy change) in energy transformations which conserve part of the exergy that would be irreversibly lost or dissipated in an uncoupled process.